It is unnecessary to give your plants an overabundance of nutrients for their health. Keeping it light is the best way to go for optimum growth.

 One way to cut down on the nutrients in your water is to add pure, pH’ed water to thin out the nutrients.
 You can also try mixing a new batch with fewer nutrients in it.

-Our free little harvest guide will help you determine the how to protect you marijuana plants from nutrient burn.
-Download it here.
+Our free little Harvest Guide will help you determine the best moment to cut your plants.
+The guide will also help you determine how to protect your marijuana plants from a nutrient burn.

 - Time your harvest for Perfect Taste

 - Get THC levels for a Perfect High

 Marijuana plant symptoms